Benjamin Scott

-Benjamin Scott FRAS (15 April 1814 – 17 January 1892) served as the Chamberlain of London from 1858 until his death.
-As well as an enduring figure in the life of the city, he was also a committed social activist of the age, collaborating with people such as Josephine Butler and W. T. Stead.
+Benjamin Scott FRAS (15 April 1814 – 17 January 1892) served as the Chamberlain of the City of London, from 1858 until his death.
+As well as an enduring figure in the life of the city, he was a committed social activist of the age, collaborating with prominent campaigners such as Josephine Butler and W. T. Stead.

 Early life

-The son of Benjamin Whinnell Scott, Chief clerk to the Chamberlain of London, and grandson of the banker John Scott, he was born 15 April 1814 in Islington, and entered the Chamberlain's office as a junior clerk.
+He was born 15 April 1814 in Islington, the son of Benjamin Whinnell Scott, Chief clerk to the Chamberlain of London, and his wife Susan (née Saunders).
+He was also the grandson of the banker John Scott.
+Whilst just a teenager he entered the Chamberlain's office as a junior clerk.
 In 1841 upon the death of his father, he succeeded him as Chief clerk, and remained in the service of the City of London Corporation in that capacity during the chamberlainships of Sir James Shaw, Sir William Heygate and Anthony Brown.

-Chamberlain of the City of London
+Chamberlain of the City

 On the death of Brown early in 1853, Scott received a requisition as a liveryman of the Wheelwrights' Company, to stand for Chamberlain; the office was in the gift of the liverymen of the various livery companies.
 For nearly a century the post had been filled from the ranks of aldermen who had been Lord Mayor of London.
 Scott had for his opponent Alderman Sir John Key, who had been twice Lord Mayor (in 1830 and 1831).
 After a four days' poll, costing the candidates £10,000, Key was elected by a small majority (224 votes).
 At the end of 1853, after continuing friction produced by the contest, Scott resigned his appointments under the corporation and a year later became secretary of the new Bank of London, which he had taken part in establishing.
 In July 1858, on the death of Sir John Key, he again became a candidate for the office of Chamberlain and was elected without opposition.
 A shrewd financier, Scott enabled the corporation to weather Black Friday of the panic of 1866 without loss.

 During over thirty years in the post Scott extended the Honorary Freedom of the City of London to many notable figures of the period, with an impressive ceremony held at Guildhall, and culminating in a speech and grand banquet hosted by the Lord Mayor in their honour.
 During his tenure these recipients included personalities such as: Richard Cobden (1861); George Peabody (1862); H.R.H.
 Albert Edward, Prince of Wales (1863); Giuseppe Garibaldi (1864); Ferdinand de Lesseps (1870); Angela Burdett-Coutts (1872); Ulysses S. Grant (1877); Benjamin Disraeli (1878); Rowland Hill (1879); General Sir Frederick Roberts (1880); William Gladstone (1881); The Earl of Shaftesbury (1884); H.R.H.
 Prince Albert Victor (1885); and Henry Morton Stanley (1887); among many others.